soulwing/credo/README.md

 actually a _named asymmetric key pair_.
-The public key portion of the key pair is signed by a certification authority; the authority certifies that the key pair represents (or belongs to) a given entity; a person, a service or server, etc.
+The public key portion of the key pair is signed by a certification authority; the authority certifies that the key pair represents (or belongs to) a given entity; a person, a service or server, etc. In practice, a credential consists of a private key, a certificate which identifies the subject entity (person, service, etc.) and contains the corresponding public key, and a chain of certificates that validate the identity of the certificate authority that issued our credential's certificate.

-The private key portion of a credential must be protected, since anyone or anything that can demonstrate that it controls the private key is assumed to be the entity represented by the credential.
+The private key portion of a credential must be protected, since anyone (or anything) that can demonstrate that she controls the private key is assumed to be the entity represented by the credential.
 If Mallory has the private key for a credential representing Annie, Mallory can pretend to be Annie in any context in which Annie's credential is accepted as a representation of Annie